Hsins-Learn/Building-a-Recommendation-System-with-Python-Machine-Learning-and-AI/Project 01 - Popularity-Based Recommendation Systems/README.md

 ## Summary

-The concepts of Popularity-based Recommendation Systems are:
+The concepts of Popularity-Based Recommendation Systems are:

 - Recommend the most popular item.
 - Depend on resource strictly.